 Just about anyone!
 No prior training or athletic experience is required.
 Basically if you can throw a softball you can throw an axe.
 The axes we use on our range weigh about 2 pounds, about the same as a quart of milk.
 We find this is a size most people can handle and throw safely.

 We do limit participation to ages 12 and older during public throwing hours and for league play.
 For private events we make exceptions to the age rule on a case-by-case basis, and only if we feel there is adequate adult supervision to ensure a safe experience for all.

 Can I have a beer while throwing?

-We do encourage our guests to bring their own (non-alcoholic) refreshments.
-Snacks and drinks are available through our on-site vending machines as well.
+Snacks and drinks are available through our on-site vending machines and at the Concessions Stand in Blacksburg as well.
 The “Axe Lounge” includes plenty of seating and table space to sit, nosh, and socialize.

-Private groups (10-20 people) are permitted to bring in their own beer/wine for 2 hour events with prior authorization and after obtaining proper Banquet (1-day) license from Va ABC.
+Private groups (13-200 people) are permitted to bring in their own beer/wine for private events with prior authorization and after obtaining proper Banquet (1-day) license from Va ABC.
 Might be a good reason to get the gang together and book the range for a couple of hours!

 What equipment is required?

 You must wear closed toed shoes in order to throw.
 We will provide all the other equipment you will need.

 Yes, but all axes must conform to World Axe Throwing League (WATL) specifications.
 They must weigh less than 3 pounds.
 The overall length must be between 12 and 19 inches.
 They must be single-bit axes and may not have any additional blades or spikes.
 For details see the “Procedures and Specifications” section of https://worldaxethrowingleague.com/axe-throwing-rules/

 Our price for throwing is $23 per person, per hour when you make your reservation online.
 The walk-in rate is $28 per person, per hour.